Is IGF-1 Legal?

 Why Do People Use IGF-1?

 So what are the benefits of using an IGF-1 supplement?
-The substance has actually been used for thousands of years by the Chinese.
+The substance has actually been used for thousands of years by Eastern medicine.
 These days, it’s primarily used for its anabolic effect – to increase muscle mass.

 But that’s not the only way it helps your body.
 It’s also known to help: